The Critical Density for Activated Random Walks is always less than 1: Model and results

-\paragraph{Working on the torus and using the abelian property.} In~\cite{FG22} it is shown that~$\mu_c<1$ if, when starting with a density~$\mu<1$ of active particles, the time needed to stabilize ARW on the torus~$\torus=(\Z/n\Z)^d$ is exponentially large in~$n$ with high probability.
+In~\cite{FG22} it is shown that~$\mu_c<1$ if, when starting with a density~$\mu<1$ of active particles, the time needed to stabilize ARW on the torus~$\torus=(\Z/n\Z)^d$ is exponentially large in~$n$ with high probability.
 Thus, we always consider~$\torus$ with~$n$ large enough.

 We recall that there is a celebrated graphical representation, known as the site-wise or Diaconis-Fulton representation (see~\cite{DF91} for the original construction or~\cite{Rolla20} for a nice presentation in the context of ARW), where we pile stacks of independent instructions on top of each site of~$\torus$, and use these instructions one after another to move the particles.